Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

  * My current projects as part of Quantum Savory organization open source bug bounty program includes the following:
     - Ongoing Project: Completing the non-Clifford capabilities
     - Ongoing Project: Extending the capabilities of 2BGA codes via Oscar's Group Algebra: Extending the capabilities of quantum two-block group algebra (2BGA) codes using finitely presented groups and specific group presentations
     - Ongoing Project: Compute the minimum distance of QLDPC using Linear Programming: Using independent mixed integer linear programming solvers to compute the minimum distance (NP-hard) problem for quantum LDPC codes
+* I am grateful for the wonderful mentorship of [Prof. Stefan Krastanov](https://www.cics.umass.edu/about/directory/stefan-krastanov) from the Manning College of Information and Computer Sciences, University of Massachusetts Amherst.

 In addition,
   * Developed software for Quantum Optimal Control Theory and Amazon-Web-Services (AWS) Braket.
 [3rd rank globally](https://unitaryhack.dev/leaderboard/) on unitaryHack 2024 Leaderboard.